Executive coach and organisational development consultant with 20 years’ international experience.

 Tom delivers regular coaching for the NHS via the Leadership Academy, including NHS Trust Development Authority, Regional NHS Education and Training Board, SW London and St Georges Mental Health Trust, Commissioning Development Directorate and Oxford University Hospitals NHS Foundation Trust.
 Tom has also worked with Cass Business School, London Business School and, Chicago Booth Business School.

-When he is not working, he leads mountaineering expeditions and is a keen Modern Jive and Blues dancer.
+When he is not working, he leads treks in the Atlas mountains and is a keen Modern Jive and Blues dancer.
 He lives in the UK and works all over the world.

 Please call 07720286696 or complete the contact form to find out more about how Tom can help you.